jchatel/quickmail-next-docs/account-management/managing-channels-with-bulk-actions.md

 # Managing Channels with Bulk Actions

-In this article:
+**In this article:**

 - Why use bulk actions?

 - How to take bulk actions?

-- Available bulk actions
+- Which bulk actions are available?

-## Why use bulk actions?
+## Why Use Bulk Actions?

-Bulk actions in the new UI allow users to manage multiple channels efficiently and effectively.
-They save time and effort by enabling simultaneous updates or modifications across multiple email and LinkedIn accounts.
-This feature is particularly beneficial for large teams or individuals managing several accounts, as it reduces the repetitive task of updating each account individually.
+Bulk actions allow you to manage multiple email and LinkedIn accounts at the same time, saving time by reducing the need to update each account individually.

-## How to take bulk actions?
+## How to Take Bulk Actions?

-To take bulk actions for channels, go to Channels → Select the Channel Select multiple Email /LinkedIn accounts → Select the bulk action to take
+Select multiple email or LinkedIn accounts → select the bulk action to take.

 ![screenshot](../images/000_file-ywlPc0ZPcw.png)

-## Which bulk actions are available?
+## Which Bulk Actions Are Available?

 **Email**

 - Pause sending

 - Resume sending

-- Set daily limit
+- Set daily email limit

-- Delay between emails (Minimum delay and Time Variation)
+- Delay between emails

 - Set email signature

-- Set domain tracking
+- Set custom domain

-- Delete email accounts
+- Delete

 **LinkedIn**

-Bulk actions coming soon
+Bulk actions coming soon.